ulixee/hero/website/docs/BasicInterfaces/Tab.md

 #### **Returns**: [`Promise<Resource>`](../advanced/resource) The loaded resource representing this page.

-### tab.waitForAllContentLoaded*(options)* {#wait-for-all-content}
+### tab.waitForPaintingStable*(options)* {#wait-for-painting-stable}

-Wait for the "load" DOM event.
-We renamed this to be more explicit because we're always mixing up DOMContentLoaded and load.
+Wait for the page to be loaded such that a user can see the main content above the fold, including on javascript-rendered pages (eg, Single Page Apps).
+This load event works around deficiencies in using the Document "load" event, which does not always trigger, and doesn't work for Single Page Apps.

 #### **Arguments**: